 ViacomCBS to take 49% stake in film studio Miramax for $375 million

-(Reuters) - Media company ViacomCBS Inc (VIACA.O) said on Friday it would take a 49% stake in film studio Miramax, owned by Qatar’s BeIN Media Group, for $375 million.
+Media company ViacomCBS Inc said on Friday it would take a 49 percent stake in film studio Miramax, owned by Qatar’s BeIN Media Group, for $375 million.

 Continue Reading Below